bodo-ai/Bodo/dev_docs/source/development.rst

 ----------

-We use `pytest` for testing and run the test suite on different number of processors (should run in Bodo repo's main directory)::
+We use `pytest` for testing.
+The tests are designed for up to 3 processors.
+Run the test suite on different number of processors (should run in Bodo repo's main directory)::

     pytest -s -v -m "not slow" -W ignore mpiexec -n 2 pytest -s -v -m "not slow" -W ignore mpiexec -n 3 pytest -s -v -m "not slow" -W ignore

+The `not slow` flag skips some less necessary tests, which allows for faster testing.
+The nightly CI build runs the full test suite.

 Debugging